||LG HU810PW||SEE IT||

 Q: Are all projectors portable?

 The best home projectors offer the experience of a multiplex, but at home.
-Whether it’s outdoor BBQs with family videos playing, a big game (or gaming) with friends in the garage, or a replacement to a TV for home entertainment use, the best projector will offer incredible image quality at a larger size than most televisions (and the benefit of being compact, portable, and easy to pack away).
+Whether it’s outdoor BBQs with family videos playing, gaming in-between commercials during the big game with friends in the garage, or a replacement to a TV for home entertainment use, the best projector will offer incredible image quality at a larger size than most televisions (with the benefit of being compact, portable, and easy to pack away).
 With so many streaming options now, it’s a great time to get a projected screen worthy of a theater.